Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

   For instance, `AbstractControl.updateOn` is needed whenever the form is **submitted**

 * diff between `FormControlName` and `FormControl`

+* `FormControlName`' values cannot be changed: https://ng-run.com/edit/o2piqt1V5jzCxhSj2HJB
+  * `[formControlName]="dynamicValue"` - no matter how many times you change it, the `FormControl` instance will be bound to the first value of `dynamicValue`

 * the `FormControl` is **already synced** within a `FormGroup` instance